shwetapai/shwetapai.github.io./_posts/2014-3-3-Hello-World.md

 New Title:Learning Markdown
 ---

-#Learning about Headinhs
+# Learning about Headings

-##Learning about sub-headings
+## Learning about sub-headings

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).